-The recent bout of arid conditions, coupled with crystal-clear sunshine days means that the National Parks in Queensland, Australia are in top condition for discovery through camping, hiking and four-wheel driving.
+Keep in mind that the recent bout of arid conditions, coupled with crystal-clear sunshine days means that the National Parks in Queensland, Australia are in top condition.
+Especially for deep explorations like camping, hiking and four-wheel driving.
 This also means that camping in Queensland is a prime activity to add to your itinerary.

-We took advantage of the 25+ days of no rain to head out and explore a spot we had not visited previously:
+We took advantage of the 25+ days of no rain to head out and explore a spot we had not visited previously.
+So, let the below be a guide for your next qld camping adventure:

 Conondale National Park